hashicorp/terraform-provider-google/website/docs/r/compute_backend_service.html.markdown

 * `oauth2_client_id` - (Required) The client ID for use with OAuth 2.0.

 * `oauth2_client_secret` - (Required) The client secret for use with OAuth 2.0.
+Out of band changes to this field will not be detected by Terraform, and it may perform spurious no-op updates when imported, or upgraded from pre-`2.0.0`.

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are
 exported:

+* `iap.0.oauth2_client_secret_sha256` - The SHA256 hash of the OAuth 2.0 client secret value.

 * `fingerprint` - The fingerprint of the backend service.